 Uma Shanker Joshi, aged 35 years, is the Chief Financial Officer of our Company.
 He has attended University of Delhi to pursue bachelor's degree in commerce.
 He has also attended the Indira Gandhi National Open University to pursue master's degree in commerce.
-He has been associated with our Company since July 16, 2015, in the capacity of Chief Manager - Finance and Legal of our Company.
+He commenced his journey with Maxposure at the age of 22, since April, 2009 and has been dedicatedly contributing to the company ever since.
+His professional history is exclusively intertwined with his tenure at Maxposure, as he has not engaged in employment elsewhere prior to or during his time with the organization.
+Mr. Uma Shanker Joshi's experience is solely reflective of his valuable contributions to Maxposure.
 He was appointed as the Chief Financial Officer of our Company with effect from November 6, 2023.
 He shall be heading the finance and accounts division of our Company.
 During Fiscal Year 2023, he has drawn remuneration of ₹ 6.53 lakhs, in the capacity of Chief Manager - Finance and Legal of our Company.